 6. Get Regular Check-Ups

 And last but definitely not least, I really need to be better at getting regular check-ups.
 Even if everything seems all right, getting regular check-ups is so important because there are a variety of more serious conditions that don’t have any real symptoms beforehand, so having semi-annual or annual physical exams can help yourself be more aware of what’s going on inside your body.

-Here’s an even more detailed infographic that Hims, a company that believes in preventative care and overall health, generously shared to highlight some interesting statistics, engaging tips, and mindful advice for living your best life this year.
+Here’s an even more detailed infographic from Hims, a company that believes in preventative care and overall health.
+Their focus ranges anywhere from skin care to hair loss.
+They generously shared to highlight some interesting statistics, engaging tips, and mindful advice for living your best life this year.
 I love how detailed it is!

 What are some of your health and fitness resolutions for 2018?
 Let me know in the comments because I always love hearing from all of you!